Royal Netherlands Navy: Netherlands New Guinea

 After the war, the relations between the Netherlands and its colonies changed dramatically.
 The establishment of the Republic of Indonesia, two days after the Japanese surrender, thwarted the Dutch plans for restoring colonial authority.
-After four years of war the Netherlands acknowledged the independence of Indonesia.
+After four years of conflict the Netherlands acknowledged the independence of Indonesia.

 Part of the Dutch Navy was next stationed in Netherlands New Guinea until that, too, was turned over to the Indonesian government in 1962.
 This followed a campaign of infiltrations by the Indonesian National Armed Forces, supported by modern equipment from the Soviet Union, that was nevertheless successfully repulsed by the Dutch navy.
 These infiltrations took place after the order of President Sukarno to integrate the territory as an Indonesian province.

+European Union cooperation

+The Navy has participated in joint European Union naval operations and exercises.
+Ten separate Dutch vessels have contributed to the EU Naval Force Operation Atalanta, combating Somali piracy forces in the Gulf of Aden, Arabian Sea, and Indian Ocean since 2009.
+The last vessel was sent in 2018; since then the Navy has only contributed staff and advisors to the mission.

 NATO cooperation

-With the creation of the North Atlantic Treaty Organization, the military focus was on the army and air force; it was not until the Korean War (1950–53) that the navy got more recognition.
+With the creation of the North Atlantic Treaty Organization, the military focus was on the army and air force; it was not until the Korean War (1950–1953) that the navy got more recognition.
 The government allowed the creation of a balanced fleet consisting of two naval squadrons.
 Apart from the aircraft carrier HNLMS Karel Doorman the Dutch navy consisted of two light cruisers (two De Zeven Provinciën class), 12 destroyers (four Holland class, eight Friesland class), eight submarines, six frigates (van Speijk-class frigates), and a considerable number of minesweepers.

 As a member of NATO, the Netherlands developed its security policy in close cooperation with other members.
-The establishment of the Warsaw pact in 1955 intensified the arms race between West and East.
+The establishment of the Warsaw Pact in 1955 intensified the arms race between West and East.
 Technical innovations rapidly emerged, the introduction of radar and sonar were followed by nuclear weapon systems and long-range missiles.
 The geopolitical situation allowed for a fixed military strategy.
 Beginning in 1965, the Dutch Navy joined certain permanent NATO squadrons like the Standing Naval Force Atlantic.